Overview

 arrangements, such as legacy relationships with Stavis Wealth principals.

-Reliance on Information in Financial Planning
+Reliance on Information in Financial/Wealth Planning

-available to clients.
+made available to clients.
 Clients must consult with and inform their designated Firm Staff

 regarding any specific materials they would like to include in the services.